uwplse/szalinski/README.md

 * Navigate to the project directory where the `Makefile` is and run the tool as described above.

+### Changing Caddy and modifying the rules

+* The Caddy language is defined in `cad.rs` in the `src` directory.
+A simple feature you can add is support for a new primitive or new transformations.
+You can also change the costs of various language constructs.
+The definition of the `cost` function starts at line `267`.

+* As we described in the paper, to verify the correctness of Szalinski, we evaluate Caddy programs to flat Core Caddy and pretty print to CSG.
+This code is in `eval.rs`.

+* `solve.rs` and `permute.rs` contains code that solves for first and second degree polynomials in Cartesian and Spherical coordinates, and performs partitioning and permutations of lists.

+* The rewrites rules are in `rules.rs`.
+Syntactic rewrites are written using the `rw!` macro.
+Each rewrite as a name, a left hand side, and a right hand side.
+You can add / remove rules to see how that affects the final Caddy output of Szalinski.
+For example, if you comment out the rules for inverse transformations, they will not be propagated and eliminated, and therefore the quality of Szalinski's output will not be as good.

 ## Notes and remarks